Next came a tale from Linkin. One he’d not wished to tell.

 “I know not what vittles were served forth, but there was plenty.
 Fancy, if you can, the flavours of the fish market, and the scents of a score of cookshops.
 Pies and pasties, meats baked and broyled, sweet sauces and good gravies!

 “And tipple, too.
 Beer and wine and uskwibow.
 Did Wat’s men drink deep to readie theirselves for what was to come?
 Or were they ’stemious, so their sword arms might be the stronger?

 “The Irishes, fearing nowt, ate and drank their fill.
-And after they’d sought their beds, Wat Devilry gave the word.
+Then Wat Devilry gave the word.